 Voting: Stockholders as of the record date are entitled to vote.
-Each share of common
+Each share of common stock is entitled to

 To participate in the 2022 Annual Meeting of Stockholders (including any postponement or adjournment thereof), you must have the sixteen-digit number that is shown on your Notice of Internet Availability or on your proxy card (if you elected to receive proxy materials by mail).